msm2020/OCR-google-APIs/README.md

 # OCR-google-APIs
-OCR text detection with google APIs C#, implement text detection using google API with C#
+OCR text detection with google APIs C#, implement text detection using google API with C#,

+Read more on my blog : http://msm2020-sc.blogspot.com.eg/2016/05/ocr-text-detection-with-google-apis-c.html

 After searching more than 3 hrs to know how to implement text detection using google API i decided to write this post, hope it help c# developer to know how to use and implement Vision API,